BIG Ideas Contest Fall 2022-Spring 2023

 BIG Ideas is a student innovation contest focused on developing ideas with social impact.

 BIG Ideas is, by design, an entry-level program that encourages students who have limited or no competition experience to develop their ideas, transform their thinking and address societal problems through creativity and ingenuity.
 Advising, mentoring and assistance are integral parts of the program, along with funding and recognition.
-Beyond the contest itself, BIG Ideas will support every participant throughout the learning process, helping them to be better prepared for other in-class and on-campus idea competitions, as well as for the future real world competition of ideas.
+Beyond the contest itself, BIG Ideas will support every participant throughout the learning process, helping them to be better prepared for other idea competitions, as well as for the future real world competition of ideas.

 Special thanks to UA Honors and Computer-Based Honors Program alumnus, James C. Kennemer.
 Jim has long had a vision of providing UA Honors and undergraduate students across campus with a significant program for developing innovative ideas to improve society.
-His generosity and support are making that a reality with the Honors College “BamaInnovation Gateway” (BIG) program and the BIG Ideas Contest.
+His generosity and support are making that a reality with the Honors College Kennemer Center for Innovation and the BIG Ideas Contest.

 The BIG Ideas contest is patterned after a similarly-named program developed at the University of California – Berkeley.
 We are grateful to UC Berkeley and the Blum Center for generously sharing their Big Idea resources.